HomeNorth AmericaStonecrop Garden NY – A Garden for Plant Enthusiasts

-During the mid-1980s, the Cabots commissioned English horticulturalists, Caroline Burgess, to turn Stonecrop Garden into a public garden, which was opened to the public in 1992.
+During the mid-1980s, the Cabots commissioned English horticulturalist Caroline Burgess, to turn Stonecrop Garden into a public garden, which was opened to the public in 1992.
 The display gardens have continued to diversify as she has remained the director.
 These gardens are often included on tours of other public gardens in the region.

-The Stonecrop Gardens are located at the height of 1100 feet in the Hudson Highlands.
+The Stonecrop Gardens are located at a height of 1100 feet in the Hudson Highlands.
 In 12 acres of gardens, they exhibit a variety of landscapes and a vegetable garden.
 It is accessible by unpaved roads.
 A gorgeous garden located in the Hudson Highlands consists of a number of smaller gardens.

 The gardens offer tranquility and beauty.
 There was a diversity of plants, trees, and shrubs that we had never seen before.
 There are some that are educational, some that are enchanting and magical, and some that are surprising.
 They are all breathtakingly beautiful and welcoming.